Aptacode/Aptacode.TaskPlex/README.md

 ```

 ### PropertyTransformation

-- Transform an objects property from its current value to a given value over the specified time and interval
+- Incrementally transition a property from its initil value to the specified end value at the given interval.

 ```

 PropertyTransformation xTransformation = new DoubleTransformation(